MicrosoftLearning/AI-102-AIEngineer/Instructions/08-translate-speech.md

     import azure.cognitiveservices.speech as speech_sdk
     ```

-5. In the **Main** function, note that code to load the cognitive services key and region from the configuration file has already been provided.
-You must use these variables to create a **SpeechTranslationConfig** for your cognitive services resource, which you will use to translate spoken input.
+5. In the **Main** function, note that code to load the Azure AI services key and region from the configuration file has already been provided.
+You must use these variables to create a **SpeechTranslationConfig** for your Azure AI services resource, which you will use to translate spoken input.
 Add the following code under the comment **Configure translation**:

     **C#**